- Bizfile is ACRA’s online portal for registering, filing and buying business information in Singapore.

 - Corporate Shareholder Documents: If a shareholder is a corporate entity, submit its certificate of registration from its home jurisdiction, along with details of its ownership structure to identify the ultimate beneficial owners.

-Once you’ve gathered all the necessary documents, submit your incorporation application online through the BizFile portal, and pay the SGD 300 registration fee to finalize the process.
+Once you’ve gathered all the necessary documents, submit your incorporation application online through the Bizfile portal, and pay the SGD 300 registration fee to finalise the process.

 9. Maintain registers